bjchia/bjchia.github.io/motivation.md

 Dream no small dreams for they have no power to move the hearts of men. - Johann Wolfgang Von Goethe

 “He would say that when your mind is telling you you’re done, you’re really only 40 percent done.
 And he had a motto: If it doesn’t suck we don’t do it.
 And that was his way of forcing us to get uncomfortable to figure out what our baseline was and what our comfort level was and just turning it upside-down.”
 [Living with a Seal](https://www.amazon.com/Living-SEAL-Training-Toughest-Planet/dp/B0176MAG1M)

+Struggle forces us to move when we would otherwise stand still.